 AIoT AUSF and AIoT UDM are independent network entities for AIoT system, they can also be collocated with legacy AUSF and UDM, depending on operators’ deployment.

 The Applacation Function is out of operator domain, which can be the AIoT device manufacture.

 It is assumed AIoT UDM owns the AIoT device credentials, while Application Function has no access to those credentials.

-Step 1-3 are following RAN2 procedure using 2-step RACH.